crashinabhi/Customer_Churn_project/README.md

 - But for payment methods 8, 12, 13, 22, 35, 20, 17 15 and 32 there is high churning rate.
 - Almost a million of users [94.50%] purchased 30 days subscription, while only fewer purchased the rest of the plans.
 - 94% of the users have their plan price 99,100, 129, 149 and 180 NTD.

+## MACHINE LEARNING MODEL
+- Features to pay attention to:
+    City,
+    Age,
+    Gender,
+    Less_than_25, Less_than_50,
+    Less_than_75, Less_than_99,
+    Less_than_50, Above_99,
+    Unique_Songs,
+    Total_Secs
+    Auto_Renewed,
+    Actual_Amount_Paid

+### Logistic Regression is a classification algorithm used to find the probability of event success and event failure.

+### Advantages:
+- Easily extend to multiple classes
+- Efficient to train.

+### Disadvantages:
+- The assumption of linearity between the dependent variable and the independent variables.
+- It is tough to obtain complex relationships using logistic regression

+## K-Means is a unsupervised algorithms that groups similar data points together and discover underlying patterns.

+### Advantages:
+- Scales to large data sets.
+- More intuitive clustering

+### Disadvantages
+- Difficult to predict K-Value
+- Centroids can be dragged by outliers.

+## Dashboard
+- The Dashboard will be created using Tableau to begin with.
+We will explore TabPy to enhance if needed
+- Individual Data Visualisation
+- Machine Learning results visualisation
+- Interactive Element - Filtering categories like Gender, Age, City